BGDlab/Arcus_exome/README.md

 **2.4 Allele frequency filter (rare variants only) (refer to code.R)**

-To enrich for rare variants, we exclude common polymorphisms:
+To enrich for rare variants, we exclude common genetic variants:

 Retain variants where: